CMCLorg/CMCLorg.github.io/0_CfP.md

 order: 1
 ---

-## The 13th edition of the Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2024)
+### The 14th edition of the Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2025)

-CMCL 2024 will be co-located with the 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024).
+CMCL 2025 will be co-located with [NAACL 2025](https://2025.naacl.org/) on May 3 or 4, 2025 (Albuquerque, New Mexico).

 <!--